floydhub/save-and-resume/README.md

     <img src="https://www.tensorflow.org/_static/images/tensorflow/logo.png">
 </p>

 Tensorflow provide different way for saving and resuming a checkpoint.
-In the example we will use the [tf.Estimator](https://www.tensorflow.org/api_docs/python/tf/estimator) API, that behind the scene uses [tf.train.Saver](https://www.tensorflow.org/api_docs/python/tf/train/Saver), [tf.train.CheckpointSaverHook](https://www.tensorflow.org/api_docs/python/tf/train/CheckpointSaverHook) tf.[saved_model.builder.SavedModelBuilder](https://www.tensorflow.org/api_docs/python/tf/saved_model/builder/SavedModelBuilder).
+In the example we will use the [tf.Estimator](https://www.tensorflow.org/api_docs/python/tf/estimator) API, that behind the scene uses [tf.train.Saver](https://www.tensorflow.org/api_docs/python/tf/train/Saver), [tf.train.CheckpointSaverHook](https://www.tensorflow.org/api_docs/python/tf/train/CheckpointSaverHook) and [tf.saved_model.builder.SavedModelBuilder](https://www.tensorflow.org/api_docs/python/tf/saved_model/builder/SavedModelBuilder).

 More in detail, it uses the first function to save, the second one to act according to the adopted strategy and the last one to export the model to be served with `export_savedmodel()` method.